HenryDayHall/CORSIKA8/GUIDELINES.md

   - active in the CORSIKA Project, that means responsive to discussions and problems in corsika-devel@list.kit.edu or on https//gitlab.ikp.kit.edu, of relevant *issues*, or in (phone) meetings
-  - the existing members of the CORSIKA Project agree
+  - the members of the CORSIKA Project panel agree